 The most recent summer flounder management track stock assessment was completed in June 2021, using data through 2019 (NEFSC 2021a).
+The Council and Commission FMP for summer flounder defines the management unit as all summer flounder from the southern border of North Carolina to the United States-Canada border.
 The assessment approach is a complex statistical catch-at-age model incorporating a broad array of fishery and survey data.
 Results from the 2021 assessment indicate that the summer flounder stock was not overfished, but was 14% below the biomass target, and overfishing was not occurring, in 2019 (Figure 1).
 Fishing mortality was 20% below the threshold level defining overfishing.
 More detail on the assessment can be found here.